Follow these simple tips to help protect your children from the flu, plus what to do if your kids do get sick.

 Q: When does flu season start?

 A: It’s usually between December and February, but we don’t know exactly when it’s going to hit each year or how severe it will be.
+That is why it is important to have your child vaccinated as soon as the vaccine becomes available.

 Q: What’s the most important thing parents can do to prepare for flu season?